microtrain/bootcamp/10-MySQL/06-Authentication.md

 ## Authenticating a User

-Let us revisit the login mockup in which we
+Let us revisit the login mock-up in which we

 * required a session file
 * listened for a post request